 - Mix in cooked pasta until evenly coated.
 Serve immediately, topped with additional fresh basil.

-PS: you can’t go wrong with a few additional tomatoes so if you have extras, don’t worry, just add them to the sauce! it will make your sauce a deeper pink.
+- Add more tomatoes: You can’t go wrong with a few additional tomatoes so if you have extras, don’t worry, just add them to the sauce! it will make your sauce a deeper pink.

 - To easily peel tomatoes, I use my boiling water before I put the pasta in it.
 Score a small “X” in the bottom of each tomato with a sharp knife.
 Place them in a heat-safe colander with a handle (or you can use a slotted spoon) and place them in the boiling water for 1 to 2 minutes or until you see the skin separating from the flesh of the tomatoes.
 Remove from boiling water and place in an ice bath (ice cubes + cold water).
 The skin should come off easily once the tomatoes cool a bit.

 - I use whole wheat pasta 95% of the time when I cook, but since this sauce is delicate, regular pasta is best.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.